 Data science has not just remained a field of scientific computing and research.
-In the newly internet-connected world with pocket computers everywhere, data science, machine learning, and artificial intelligence are far more applicable than ever imagined.
+In the internet-connected world, data science, machine learning, and artificial intelligence are far more applicable than ever imagined.
 No doubt, the very first leap in the practical applications of machine learning and artificial intelligence happened when enterprise websites, including social media platforms, e-commerce portals, and video streaming websites, realized they needed meaningful insights from user data and behavior.
 This was when big tech companies started using ML and AI on their web servers and cloud infrastructures.
 Artificial intelligence has been computationally resource-intensive, and servers have barely had enough computational resources to run AI-backed applications 24×7.

 At the same time, Google was also working on an internal project to develop a machine learning framework that can run on low-power, resource-constraint, low-bandwidth edge devices having 32-bit microcontrollers or digital signal processors at their heart.
 The result of this project is TensorFlow Lite.